JainAbhi2411/CampusNest/docs/prd.md

 - File upload with drag-and-drop functionality using libraries like Dropzone.js
 - CSV/Excel export functionality using libraries like xlsx or csv-parser
 - PDF generation for reports and invoices using libraries like jsPDF or PDFKit
-- **Distance calculation algorithm (Haversine formula) for accurate distance between property and mess coordinates**
+- **Distance calculation using Google Maps Distance Matrix API for accurate distance between property and mess coordinates**
-- **Walking time estimation based on average walking speed (5 km/h) and distance**
+- **Walking time estimation using Google Maps Directions API with walking mode**
+- **Google Maps API key management with environment variables and usage limits monitoring**
 - **Advanced Feature Implementations:**
   + TensorFlow.js or similar ML library for AI-powered roommate matching algorithm
-  + AR.js or ARCore/ARKit integration for augmented reality features
+  + AR.js or ARCore/ARKit integration for augmented reality features with Google Maps AR navigation
   + Web3.js and Ethereum smart contract integration for blockchain-based rental agreements
   + Cryptocurrency payment gateway (Coinbase Commerce or similar)\n  + Scikit-learn or Prophet for predictive pricing models
   + A-Frame or Three.js for VR environment rendering